ripta/decks.js/intro-to-docker/SCRIPT.md

 ### Running Container

-Running alpine v3.2:
+Running a container with alpine v3.2:

 ```
 $ docker run -i -t alpine:3.2 /bin/sh
-/ #
 ```

-where `-i` keeps STDIN open even when we're not attached to the container, and `-t` allocates a pseudo TTY.
+where `-i` keeps STDIN open even when we're not attached to the container, `-t` allocates a pseudo TTY, and `/bin/sh` being the init process to run inside the container.

 Inside shell, the hostname of the container corresponds to the container ID: